Kitware/trame/docs/vitepress/guide/tutorial/setup.md

 from trame.ui.vuetify3 import SinglePageLayout
 ```

 from ***trame***'s `app`, we import the factory function for retrieving a server instance on which we will bind our UI and business logic.
-We also import a skeleton for a single page client application that relies on vuetify (our main widget library) from `trame.ui.vuetify`.
+We also import a skeleton for a single page client application that relies on vuetify (our main widget library) from `trame.ui.vuetify3`.

 Next, we define the graphical user interface (GUI) by passing the server to which it should be bound.
 Then with that layout we update the toolbar's title to read `"Hello trame"`.